margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Freedom Fighters ##
-This is a country of freedom fighters.
-Daily fighting for another to live.
+This is a country of freedom fighters, daily fighting for another day to live.

 <br>